Christopher Luxon: Foreign affairs

-Foreign Policy columnist Derek Grossman wrote that Luxon and Foreign Minister Winston Peters were continuing a thaw in New Zealand-United States relations that began under National Prime Minister John Key in 2010 and was continued by Labour Prime Minister Jacinda Ardern and Chris Hipkins.
+Foreign Policy columnist Derek Grossman wrote that Luxon and Foreign Minister Winston Peters were continuing a thaw in New Zealand–United States relations that began under National prime minister John Key in 2010 and was continued by Labour prime minister Jacinda Ardern and Chris Hipkins.
 Notable examples of this pro-US shift included the Royal New Zealand Navy sending a ship to sail through the disputed Taiwan Strait and the National-led government's expressed interest in partnering with AUKUS and NATO.

 In late August 2024, Luxon expressed support for Taiwan's participation in the Pacific Islands Forum in response to Chinese plans to lobby for member states to exclude Taiwan from attending the Forum's 2025 event.

 Defence spending

 In April 2025, Luxon announced the Government will allocate $12 billion into defence spending over the next four years.
 Luxon said it was time New Zealand "pulls its weight" internationally.
 This will bring New Zealand's spending on defence up to 2% of its GDP, up from 1%.
-The Child Poverty Action Group pointed out that the $12 billion allocated for defence matches the Treasury's estimate needed to halve child poverty by 2028.
-The Group notes the Auditor-General's criticism of Luxon's government for its lack of a coherent plan to address rising child poverty, underscoring public concerns about resource allocation between defence and social welfare.

 Australia

-On 20 December 2023, Luxon made his first state visit as head of government to Sydney where he met Australian Prime Minister Anthony Albanese.
-During his visit, Luxon affirmed New Zealand's nuclear-free policy but expressed openness to joining the non-nuclear pillar of the AUKUS agreement, but also stated that New Zealand was keen to do its share of "heavy lifting" in the Australia-New Zealand defence relationship.
+On 20 December 2023, Luxon made his first state visit as head of government to Sydney where he met Australian prime minister Anthony Albanese.
+During his visit, Luxon affirmed New Zealand's nuclear-free policy but expressed openness to joining the non-nuclear pillar of the AUKUS agreement, but also stated that New Zealand was keen to do its share of "heavy lifting" in the Australia–New Zealand defence relationship.
 Luxon and Albanese also talked about the contribution of New Zealander Australians to Australia.

 Between 9 and 10 August 2025, Luxon hosted Albanese in Queenstown for the annual bilateral head of government talks.
 During the meeting, the two heads of government discussed various trade and defence issues, the Gaza war and Australia's 501 deportation policy.
 Other local and civil society leaders attended the bilateral meeting including Mayor of Queenstown-Lakes Glyn Lewers, Southland MP Joseph Mooney, Ngai Tahu Tipene O'Regan and Edward Ellison, and New Zealand actor and film-maker Cliff Curtis.
 The two leaders also laid wreaths at a memorial to fallen ANZAC soldiers in Arrowtown on 10 August.